NishchalSreevathsa/PhishGuard-Architect/Assignment_PhishGuard/README.md

 ## 1. Overview
 **PhishGuard Architect** is a browser extension that demonstrates **Agentic AI** principles (Planning, Reasoning, and Goal Decomposition) applied to cybersecurity.
 Instead of using simple keyword matching, it simulates a **Security Analyst** investigating a suspicious URL step-by-step.

-It showcases the concepts learned in **Session 5: Planning and Reasoning with Language Models**.

 ---

 ## 2. Current Industry Problem